steilerDev/git-flow-test/README.md

 External PRs should therefore target the dev branch.
 This will trigger unit tests, which need to pass, in order for merging to be considered.

 Version bumps only happen on the `dev` branch, initiated through the `Version Bump` workflow.
 This will create a new major, minor or patch release on the `nightly` release train.
-Every push to the dev branch will trigger a deployment to the `nightly` docker tag.
+Every push to the `dev` branch will trigger a deployment to the docker `nightly` tag.

 Once enough changes are ready for deployment, a PR to the main branch needs to be opened for a complete suite of checks to pass.
-Those include:
+To automate this, together with the appropriate version bump, execute the `beta_release` action.
+The same holds true for production releases through the `production_release` action.

+Before accepting the PR the following checks are enforced through branch protection rules:
 - Full build process
 - Unit tests
 - API tests
 - Docker E2E tests

-These checks need to pass in order to allow pushes to the `main` branch.
-This will lead to a version bump to the `beta` channel and following deployments.
-Every subsequent push to the `main` branch will increment the current beta version.

-Final release will be initiated by running `Release` workflow, which will push a release tag, create a release and push relevant deployments.
+Every push leads to a deployment to the appropriate `beta` or `production` channel, based on the current version of the application.
+Both will lead to a release and tag.